 Did you know that the traditional 10-month school calendar (long semesters, long summer break) was designed in the 1850s so kids could help their families farm during planting season?
-Over long summer breaks, students lose about 25% of the content they mastered during the school year (a phenomenon known as "summer slide")?
+And that over long summer breaks, students lose about 25% of the content they mastered during the school year (a phenomenon known as "summer slide")?

 The traditional school calendar doesn't make a lot of sense, especially for kids.
-Every part of our school is designed around what's best for students, so we read all the latest research and came up with something a little better.
+Every part of our school is designed around what's best for students, so we read all the latest research and came up with something better.

-At Kairos, school runs year-round.
-Students work hard for 5 weeks, then recharge for 2 weeks.
-Those breaks give your teachers a chance to step back and reflect on how we can do a better job for you.
+At Kairos, school runs year-round, in seven cycles.
+In each cycle, students work hard for 6 weeks, then recharge for 1-2 weeks.
+Those breaks give your teachers a chance to step back and reflect on how we can do a better job for students and families.
 We do our best to align your breaks to those of your friends at other schools in St. Louis.
+Because we offer consistent breaks throughout the year, Cycle 7 (our summer session) is mandatory for all families.